jonathantiedchen/mosaic-me/README.md

 2. The application has read/write access to handle uploaded images
 3. All dependencies from `requirements.txt` are installed

-## Troubleshooting

-### Common Issues

-- **Random Colors in Mosaic**: If your mosaic shows random colors, check that the color palette files are properly loaded.
-- **Image Processing Errors**: For large images, try resizing them before uploading.
-- **Memory Errors**: Reduce the mosaic size for very large images.

 ## Contributing

 Contributions are welcome!
 Feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- Streamlit for the interactive web framework
 - The LEGO® Group for inspiration (LEGO® is a trademark of the LEGO Group)
-- Contributors and testers who helped improve this application